Donate to help Yemen today

-CARE has already reached more than 2 million people in Yemen, providing life-saving food, water and medical supplies to those in need.
+CARE is reaching more than 1 million people every month in Yemen, providing lifesaving food, water, medical supplies, and other critical aid to those in need.

 CARE has worked in Yemen since 1992 and is one of few international aid agencies braving the conflict and continuing to deliver humanitarian aid under extremely challenging circumstances.
-We have already reached more than 2 million people in some of the hardest-hit and most hard-to-reach areas with lifesaving water and food.
+We have already reached millions people in some of the hardest-hit and most hard-to-reach areas.

-To limit the spread of cholera, CARE is providing safe water to public facilities like hospitals and schools and supporting solid waste disposal through clean up campaigns in public spaces.
+To limit the spread of the pandemic, CARE is providing hygiene kits to families living in makeshift camps, delivering safe water to public facilities like hospitals and schools, and supporting solid waste disposal through clean up campaigns in public spaces.

 Spotlight on Yemen